 An MLE is a professional with extensive training and experience.
 Certification validates competency.
 This individual may hold other certifications such as Certified Maintenance & Reliability Professional (CMRP), Machine Lubrication Technician (MLT), Machine Lubricant Analyst (MLA), Certified Lubrication Specialist (CLS) or Certified Reliability Engineer (CRE).
 Most MLEs will pursue a management path, but others may prefer more technical jobs like staff engineer, consultant or advisor.
 In a typical plant, the MLE likely will have task responsibility over technicians, analysts, inspectors, operators, millwrights and others performing a wide range of lubrication-related work.

-Carefully read the MLE responsibilities listed in the sidebar below.
+Carefully read the MLE responsibilities listed below.
 The skills and knowledge needed to perform the jobs on the list are extensive and run deep.
 In an age of Industry 4.0, Maintenance 4.0, lean manufacturing and asset management, it would be foolhardy to view the responsibilities of the MLE as trivial or pedestrian.

 The concept and definition of lubrication excellence have been rewritten and will continue to evolve.
 The bar has been raised and is held as the new standard of excellence.
 The MLE is a high distinction and is ready today.